FrancescoRocca/cws/notes/advanced-techniques.md

 int epoll_create1(int flags);
 ```

 Just pass 0 for the `flags`, it is an improved version of the `epoll_create()`.
-It creates a new epoll instance nad returns the fd of that instance.
+It creates a new epoll instance and returns the fd of that instance.

 ```c
 #include <sys/epoll.h>